Haiti awaits new government after prime minister resigns

-PORT-AU-PRINCE (Reuters) - A caretaker government was running Haiti on Monday after the weekend resignation of Prime Minister Laurent Lamothe plunged the Caribbean nation into uncertainty as political forces jockeyed to fill the void.
+PORT-AU-PRINCE (Reuters) - Haiti was under a caretaker government on Monday after the weekend resignation of Prime Minister Laurent Lamothe plunged the country into uncertainty as political forces jockeyed to fill the political void.

-The western hemisphere’s poorest country is still recovering from an earthquake five years ago that leveled much of its capital, Port-au-Prince.
-In recent weeks, demonstrators in many cities have accused the government of corruption, demanding the resignation of Lamothe and President Michel Martelly.

-A replacement for Lamothe is due to be named by Wednesday, under a timetable set by a special commission last week.
+A replacement is due to be named by Wednesday under a timetable established by a special commission last week.

-Martelly, who began talks with political leaders on Monday to find a consensus candidate acceptable for ratification by parliament, has warned it would be “complicated” to implement the panel’s recommendations.
+President Michel Martelly, who began talks with political leaders on Monday to find a consensus candidate acceptable for ratification by parliament, is due to hold a press conference late Monday to discuss implementation of the commission’s recommendations.

-On Monday his spokesman, Lucien Jura, said four hours of talks with the presidents of both houses of parliament had failed to reach agreement on a candidate.

-On Friday Martelly accepted the commission’s recommendations, including the resignations of Lamothe, the entire cabinet, the head of the Supreme Court and an interim electoral council, in an effort to resolve a long-running dispute over delayed legislative and municipal elections.
+On Friday Martelly accepted the commission’s recommendations, including the resignations of Lamothe, the entire cabinet, the head of the Supreme Court and an interim electoral council, as part of an effort to resolve a long-running dispute over delayed legislative and municipal elections.

-Observers say any slippage could be taken as a sign of bad faith by Martelly, whom critics accuse of seeking to rule without parliament as the country heads into a crucial election year.
+Observers say any slippage could be taken as a sign of bad faith by Martelly who critics accuse of seeking to rule without parliament as the country heads into a crucial election year.

 If elections are not held before Jan.
 12 the parliament will shut down, leaving the country without a functioning government.